mirca/mirca.github.io-www/_posts/2017-02-28-gsoc-application.md

 Don't rush trying to solve one million issues.
 Focus on issues that are interesting to you and read the organization's development guide thoroughly.
 Doing this you can avoid making mistakes (specially those covered in the dev guide) while submitting your first patches.
-If you are fixing a bug or adding a new feature, make sure to add unit tests that correctly covered them.
+If you are fixing a bug or adding a new feature, make sure to add unit tests that correctly cover them.
 Make sure your commit message falls under the standard of the organization.
 All in all, these little things will show to mentors that you are proactive, organized, and that you can work independently.
-Also, your potential mentor will have a better idea of your current programming skills if you solve more difficult issues.
+Also, your potential mentors will have a better idea of your current programming skills if you solve more difficult issues.
 However, solving easy-fix issues is also great to make you acquainted with the git flow.
 </p>